-We all crave for convenience, control, and motivation.
+We all crave convenience, control, and motivation.
 And that applies even when it comes to physical fitness.
 So I asked myself do I need a Fitness tracker?

 But are fitness trackers really worth it?
 Or is it just a piece of invention that deserves nothing but a second thought?

 How do They Work

 In order to learn about the effectiveness of fitness trackers, let’s look at how they work in the infographic below:

 To answer this question, we need to look at the function of a fitness tracker, its benefits, as well as the disadvantage commonly linked to them.

 Functions of a Fitness Tracker

 To know whether a fitness tracker is worth the money or not, it’s important to look at what it can do, determine for yourself if you need one, and then buy the device if you strongly believe it’s necessary.

 Counting steps is the most basic function of a fitness tracker.
 In fact, this is what they used to do when they first appeared and they still do so today.